 Some of the counterpanes are pink, and some of them are blue.—Ian Dury, ‘Hey, hey, take me away’ (1980)

 Off to the neuromuscular consultant, and a set of nerve conduction and other tests.
 Anyway, muscular dystrophy it used to be categorised as.
 Charcot-Marie-Tooth Disease is my condition’s exotic and historic name (yes, that Charcot).
 Hereditary motor and sensory neuropathy (attenuated muscularity of lower legs and hands/forearms); I’m a classic case.
-It’s an incurable progressive muscle-wasting condition, which I tend not often to describe it as, since that is usually a bit of a downer in conversation.
-But let’s not overstate it: there are worse and nastier conditions in the neurosphere, and mine, my CMT, isn’t life-threatening.
-Something like 23,000 people in the UK have it.
-At aged 60 I have been definitely diagnosed with CMT Type 1a.
-Certainty of balance, the ability to stand, walking unaided, physical strength, all are diminished.
+It’s an incurable progressive muscle-wasting condition, which I tend not often to describe it as, since that can be a bit of a downer in convo.

-Around the time of my diagnosis—it’s fair to say, yes, that was a bit of a personal crisis period—I was at Glastonbury Festival in June 2000, publicising my latest book.
+Around the time of my initial diagnosis—it’s fair to say, yes, that my turn from 30 to 40 was a bit of a personal crisis period—I was at Glastonbury Festival in June 2000, publicising my latest book.
 I noticed that Ian Dury & the Blockheads were due to play, and went off to see them.
-I’d seen that very band many times in the past, including in 1977 on the Stiffs package tour, with Wreckless Eric and Elvis Costello, and when Wilko Johnson became a Blockhead in 1981 too.
+I’d seen that very band many times in the past, including in 1977 on the Stiffs package tour, with Wreckless Eric and Elvis Costello, and when Wilko Johnson of Dr Feelgood became a Blockhead in 1981 too.
 I didn’t realise why I wanted to renew the acquaintance, beyond that I thought it might be fun.
 Alas Dury wasn’t able to play at Glastonbury that day, being too ill with cancer.